-Timings are suggested for each social and activity, although it is important that you decide how much time to spend on an activity.
-Some activities has occupy only a few moments' thought, while others has be of particular interest and so you might decide to spend has an hour or more exploring the issues.
-This is fine-the purpose of the activities is to help you reflect on what you are doing, and to help you identify ways of enhancing your or rectiveness.
-It is always worth writing a mething a lagh, even if it's brief-the act of writing will reneforce your learning much more effectively than just referring to the feedback.
+Timings are suggested for each section and activity, although it is important that you decide how much time to spend on an activity.
+Some activities may occupy only a few moments' thought, while others may be of particular interest and so you might decide to spend half an hour or more exploring the issues.
+This is fine - the purpose of the activities is to help you reflect on what you are doing, and to help you identify ways of enhancing your effectiveness.
+It is always worth writing something though, even if it's brief - the act of writing will reinforce your learning much more effectively than just referring to the feedback.